-- Chlorine and fluorine compounds are prohibited. - Declaration from the fibre producer/supplier that requirement is fulfilled, and description of and safety data sheet for additives and coatings applied to the fibre.
+• Chlorine and fluorine compounds are prohibited.

+Declaration from the fibre producer/supplier that requirement is fulfilled (appendix 16 can be used), and description of and safety data sheet for additives and coatings applied to the fibre.

 3.5 Chemicals used in textile production